 Throughout the summer, the Center for Teaching Excellence is offering both facilitated synchronous and asynchronous c3Design sessions.
-Registration is currently open for our last June session.
-[Note: Sessions 1 through 3 are full; session 4 is June 22-July 3.]
+Registration is currently open for our June sessions.
+[Note: Session 1, June 1-12, is full.]
+Session 2 is June 8-19; session 3, June 15-26; and session 4, June 22-July 3.

 If none of the dates works, let us know through this form so that we may better accommodate you.
 We will announce registration for July sessions on Thursday and August sessions in early July.

 Q. Is c3Design available to any college teacher?

 A. Because we’re still developing and piloting pieces, we’ve limited access.
 But we expect huge demand once we make it more widely available.
 Because c3Design was developed with funding from 4-VA [a partnership to promote higher education collaborations in Virginia], we have shared it with center directors at other Virginia public higher education institutions.
 We expect some will begin using it this summer.

 A. c3Design is grounded in the literature of backward-integrated design and Fink’s Taxonomy of Significant Learning; theoretical frameworks of motivation theory, learning theory and the science of learning; and principles of transparency, Universal Design for Learning and equitable learning practices.